Ariana Madix And Tom Sandoval Are Taking The Next Step, Is A Spinoff Coming?

 “We should totally have a home improvement show,” Ariana Madix explained.
 “First of all, we would fight a lot on which things to pick.
 Eventually, it would all get done, and I think that would be dope.”

-Ariana Madix and Tom Sandoval continue to share their relationship with fans online and when it comes to a possible spinoff, many fans would certainly be interested.
+Ariana Madix and Tom Sandoval continue to share their relationship with fans online, and when it comes to a possible spinoff, many fans would certainly be interested.
 However, at this point, there doesn’t appear to be any firm plans for Madix and Sandoval to move on to a series of their own.

 Although Ariana Madix and Tom Sandoval may have to wait for their potential home renovation series, fans of the show will be excited to hear that their co-stars, Jax Taylor and Brittany Cartwright, reportedly began filming a spinoff series in her hometown in Kentucky several months ago.